jonelo/jacksum-for-macos/README.md

 #### For users of macOS Sequoia 15 and later

-Since macOS Sequoia, an app from an unidentified developer no longer opens on a Control-click; macOS reports that the app cannot be opened.
+Since macOS Sequoia, an app from an unidentified developer no longer opens with a Control-click; macOS reports that the app cannot be opened.

 > [!TIP]